What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Octane number is the measurement of resistance of fuel or gasoline against denotation or knocking in a spark-ignition internal combustion engine.
 The higher the octane number, the better the fuel is against denotation.
 The octane number is often called an octane rating.

 Octanes are a family of hydrocarbons.
 Iso-octane is one of the hydrocarbons used in gasoline.
-Octane numbers are based on a scale in which iso-octane is 100 and n-heptane is 0 ( Best case scenario).
-More the proportion of iso-octane, the better the octane number.
+Octane numbers are based on a scale in which iso-octane is 100 and n-heptane is 0 (Best-case scenario).
+The higher the proportion of iso-octane, the better the octane number.

 Detonation or Knocking